Nuclear power as sustainable energy: Conventional fission

 Proportions of the isotopes, U-238 (blue) and U-235 (red) found in natural uranium, versus grades that are enriched. light water reactors and the natural uranium capable CANDU reactors, are primarily powered only by the U-235 component, failing to extract much energy from U-238.
 While by contrast uranium breeder reactors mostly use U-238/the primary constituent of natural uranium as their fuel.

-Nuclear fission reactors are a natural energy phenomenon, having naturally formed on Earth in times past.
-For example, a natural nuclear fission reactor which ran for thousands of years in present-day Oklo Gabon was discovered in the 1970s.
+Nuclear fission reactors are a natural energy phenomenon, having naturally formed on Earth in the past.
+For example, a natural nuclear fission reactor in present-day Oklo, Gabon was discovered in the 1970s.
 It ran for a few hundred thousand years, averaging 100 kW of thermal power during that time.

-Conventional, human manufactured, nuclear fission power stations largely use uranium, a common metal found in seawater, and in rocks all over the world, as its primary source of fuel.
+Conventional manmade nuclear fission power stations largely use uranium, a common metal found in seawater and rocks around the world, as its primary fuel source.
 Uranium-235 "burnt" in conventional reactors, without fuel recycling, is a non-renewable resource, and if used at present rates would eventually be exhausted.

-This is also somewhat similar to the situation with a commonly classified renewable source, geothermal energy, a form of energy derived from the natural nuclear decay of the large, but nonetheless finite supply of uranium, thorium and potassium-40 present within the Earth's crust, and due to the nuclear decay process, this renewable energy source will also eventually run out of fuel.
-As too will the Sun, and be exhausted.
+This is similar to geothermal energy derived from the natural nuclear decay of the large but finite supply of uranium, thorium, and potassium-40 present within the Earth's crust.
+Due to nuclear decay, this renewable energy source will eventually run out of fuel.
+The Sun's energy will too be exhausted.